 Bibliography

 IREPA Onlus Coordinator, 2006.
 Evaluation of the capital value, investments and capital costs in the fisheries sector Study No FISH/2005/03.)

+…

 5.2.2 Aquaculture

+Similar to the capture fisheries sector, , the core variables that are to be collected are:

+Total income

+Total costs

-Similar to the capture fisheries sector, the most important variables to monitor the economic performance and sustainability of the aquaculture sector are based on total income and total production costs of the aquaculture enterprise.
+The most important variables to monitor the economic performance and sustainability of the aquaculture sector are based on total income and total production costs of the aquaculture enterprise.
 Again, the economic profitability of the sector is derived from information on the net income (=total income – total costs).

-Data are obtained from the accounts of aquaculture enterprises.
-In absence of a targeted census, Structural Business Statistics surveys may provide an opportunity to collect such information extensively but such surveys only occur with a certain, rather long interval.
-When relying on cross-sectoral surveys to obtain socio-economic information, it is necessary to establish some way to link the data to the aquaculture production statistics and to monitor changes of key indicators between survey years.
+Data should be obtained from the accounts of aquaculture enterprises, or from specific surveys.
+In absence of a targeted census, Structural Business Statistics surveys may provide an opportunity to collect such information extensively but such surveys only occur with a certain, rather long interval. , As with the capture fisheries socio-economic data collection, it is necessary to collect activity data for the aquaculture production statistics and to monitor changes of key indicators between survey years.

 Total income includes data on the following variables:

-Gross sales of the aquaculture production; these data should be broken down by species, cultivation method, area, year.
+Gross sales of the aquaculture production (turnover); includes the sale on the market of production supplied to third parties, plus all duties and taxes invoiced.
+Ideally, these data should be broken down by species, cultivation method, area, year.

 Direct subsidies; including direct payments; excluding social benefit payments and indirect subsidies e.g. reduced duty on inputs such as fuel or investment subsidies.